The Photo Contest is now closed.

-To be eligible to enter the Contest or win a prize, you must be a resident of the Regional District of Okanagan Similkameen (RDOS).
+To be eligible to enter the Contest or win a prize, you must be a resident of the Regional District of Okanagan Similkameen (RDOS) which includes Penticton and all other cities and towns within the RDOS.
 All photographs entered in the Contest must be taken within the geographic boundaries of the RDOS.
 Participation in the Contest constitutes Entrants’ full and unconditional agreement to abide by these Contest Rules and Regulations and the Contest Sponsor’s decisions, which are final and binding in all matters related to the Contest.
+Contest is open to amateur photographers only.

 Landscapes – natural landscapes of all types; may include man-made structures within the photo

-Flora – Wildflowers and plants of all types
+Flora – native wildflowers and plants of all types

 Mark Brett – Mark is a photojournalist with Penticton Western News and has over 40 years of experience in the newspaper business.
 He has won multiple Canadian Community Newspaper Association Awards, B.C./Yukon Newspaper Awards, a Canadian Press Award and a Black Press Award.
 Most recently, Mark won a wildlife photo award in the 2017 SPCA open photo contest.